mikkokallio/gomokuai/doc/testing.md

 * Robert: depth 3 with reach 13 and branching 13; 20 wins, 7 draws, 42 losses, avg time: 2.64 s
 * Jane: depth 5 with reach 2 and branching 3; 31 wins, 2 draws, 27 losses, avg time: 0.63 s
 * Anna: depth 5 with reach 3 and branching 7; 50 wins, 3 draws, 7 losses, avg time: 6.14 s

+From the results, it's obvious that bots with higher reach and branching (Robert and Anna) do better than their more constrained counterparts.
+However, the average time per round was multiplied greatly.
+What's more, Jane still clearly beats Robert despite the difference in branching limits and is much faster, too.

+Conclusions: Reach and branching increase a bot's skill, but at a heavy cost.
+Increasing depth seems to be a better way to increase skill.

 ## To be processed!